ddamato/component-anatomy/README.md

 </component-anatomy>
 ```

+If you clear the description entirely, the marker will be removed.

 ## Manipulating Definitions

 The `definitions` attribute value is an encoded JSON string.
 You can potentially update this yourself through JavaScript.
 For example, if you are storing the examples in a database or generating your own through some computed process. **Manipulating this way isn't advised** but it is possible.